Bayesian Statistics Guided Label Refurbishment Mechanism: Mitigating Label Noise in Medical Image Classification: MATERIAL AND METHODS

 where $\alpha$ and $L$ are the learning rate and loss function respectively.
-Considering the possible corruption of sample labels in many real-world scenarios, this study aims to modify the update equation (\ref{eq_1}) to render the network more robust on noisy labels.
-Algorithm 1 describes the overall procedure of our proposed LMM to handle the noisy labels.
-First, in the warm-up period, lasting the initial $n$ epochs of training, the network is trained on the whole training dataset in the default manner as shown in equation (\ref{eq_1}) (Lines 6–9).
-Notwithstanding the existence of noisy data, the memorization effects \cite{park2020provable,jiang2018mentornet} indicate that DNNs will initially memorize the training samples with clean labels and then those of noisy labels.
-Subsequently, the start-up condition of label management mechanism is reached, the training samples in the mini-batch $B$ are separated into clean samples, refurbished samples and neither.
+Considering the possible corruption of sample labels in many real-world scenarios, this study aims to modify the update equation (\ref{eq_1}) to render the network more robust{ness} on noisy labels.
+Algorithm 1 describes the overall procedure of our proposed \LMM~to handle the noisy labels.
+First, in the warm-up period, {which is} the initial $n$ epochs of training, the network is trained on the whole training dataset in the default manner as shown in equation (\ref{eq_1}) (Algorithm 1, Lines 6–8).
+Notwithstanding the existence of noisy data, the memorization effects \cite{park2020provable,jiang2018mentornet} indicate that DNNs will initially `memorize' the training samples with clean labels and then those of noisy labels.
+Subsequently, the start-up condition of label refurbishment mechanism is reached, {and} the training samples in the mini-batch $B$ are separated into clean samples, refurbished samples and the remaining samples.
 Let $C \subset B$ be the clean samples and $\psi \subset B$ be the refurbished samples.
-Subset $C$ covers $(1 - \gamma) * 100\%$ of low-loss instances [19] and $\gamma$ is the noise rate (Lines 10–12).
-If $\gamma$ is unknown, it can be reckoned through cross-validation [38, 39].
-For this period, each train sample is identified through checking the predictive uncertainty that uses the entropy to measure the consistency of label prediction in the $T$ epochs (Line 14) \cite{song2019selfie}.
-Our proposed LMM is applied to determine the refurbished labels of samples in $\psi$ (Line 15).
-Then the refurbished samples are aggregated into $\psi$ for reuse (Line 16).
-To be mentioned, the intersection of $C$ and $\psi$ is not necessarily nonempty set.
+Subset $C$ covers $(1 - \gamma) \times 100\%$ {of} low-loss instances\cite{jiang2018mentornet} and $\gamma$ is the noise rate (Algorithm 1, Lines 9–10).
+If $\gamma$ is unknown, it can be reconstructed through cross-validation \cite{liu2015classification}. {In} this period, each train sample is identified through checking the predictive uncertainty that uses the entropy to measure the consistency of label prediction in the $T$ epochs (Algorithm 1, Line 12).
+The detailed calculation of entropy can refer to the previous research \cite{song2019selfie}.
+Our proposed \LMM~is applied to determine the refurbished labels of samples in $\psi$ (Algorithm 1, Line 13).
+Then the refurbished samples are aggregated into $\psi$ for reuse (Algorithm 1, Line 14). {Notably}, the intersection of $C$ and $\psi$ is not necessarily {a} nonempty set.
 If a sample $x\in \psi \cap C$, being refurbished precedes being clean because mislabeled instances could be included even in $C$.
 The parameters $\theta$ of the DNN will be updated based on the clean samples along with refurbished samples.
-We correct the backward loss of the refurbished sample $x\in \psi$ by replacing its corrupted label $y$ with the refurbished label $y^{refurb}$ and backpropagate the losses for the refurbished and clean samples to update the network (Lines 17-18), which can be described as:
+We correct the backward loss of the refurbished sample $x\in \psi$ by replacing its corrupted label $y$ with the refurbished {label} $y^{\mathrm{refurb}}$ and backpropagate the losses for the refurbished and clean samples to update the network (Algorithm 1, Lines 15-16), which can be described as: